paulross/cpip/docs/doc_src/c_standards.rst

 .. note::

-    This is really no different from C90.
+    This is really no different from C89 and C90.

 ``__STDC__``
 ^^^^^^^^^^^^